-System setup
+BIOS setup

-CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup program.
+- CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup program.

-Certain changes can make your computer work incorrectly.

-NOTE: Before you change BIOS Setup program, it is recommended that you write down the BIOS Setup program screen information for future reference.
+Certain changes can make your computer work incorrectly. - i NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not be displayed. - NOTE: Before you change BIOS Setup program, it is recommended that you write down the BIOS Setup program screen information for future reference.